oroinc/documentation/commerce/user_guide/quotes/quote_states_by_flow/index.rst

 .. begin_quote_states_by_flow

-Depending on the active workflow, the quote statuses and management steps differ.
+Depending on the active workflow, the quote statuses and management steps may differ.

 Follow the links below for more information on available steps and transitions.